Community Eligibility Provision (CEP)

 How to apply

 Schools must apply to the New York State Education Department (NYSED) to participate in CEP.
-Applications are due June 30th, in order for a school to implement CEP in the coming school year.
+Each year, applications are due June 30, in order for a school to implement CEP in the coming school year.
 Visit NYSED’s website to apply.